b00040611/apply-machine-learning-deep-learning-usingPython/README.md

 # Apply Machine Learning and Deep Learning Tools in Our Research (using Python)

-A curated list of deep learning resources for computer vision, inspired by [awesome-php](https://github.com/ziadoz/awesome-php) and [awesome-computer-vision](https://github.com/jbhuang0604/awesome-computer-vision).
+A list of resources which help researchers to apply Machine Learning and Deep Learning Tools in research (using Python).

 Maintainers - [Luke Liu](https://github.com/b00040611)

 ## Contributing

+Welcome your contribution by comments or [Pull requests] (https://github.com/b00040611/apply-machine-learning-deep-learning-usingPython/pulls).

 ## Table of Contents
 - [Python](#python)